elenajusto/space_robotics_a3/README.md

 - Can collect RGB images
 - Can collect depth images

+- Ideas:
-- Idea: Create a python subscriber to listen to the image publisher and to dump the image to a designated image dump every set amount of time.
+    - Create a python subscriber to listen to the image publisher and to dump the image to a designated image dump every set amount of time.
+    - Let the robot do its default autonomous navigation through the cave to collect a baseline set of images.

 ### Perception 2: Detect artifacts with computer vision
 - Goal: Create a computer vision model to detect the above artefacts.